brainstormforce/header-footer-elementor/readme.txt

 ---

 == Changelog ==
+= 2.2.1.1 =
+- Improvement: Compatibility with latest Elementor and Elementor Pro 3.28 version.

 = 2.2.1 =
 - This update addressed a security bug.
 Please make sure you are using the latest version on your website.